SoftwareAG/c8y-docs/content/edge/setting-up-edge.md

 layout: bundle
 ---

-This document describes how to set up the hypervisor infrastructure for Cumulocity IoT Edge.
+This document describes how to set up the hypervisor infrastructure for {{< product-c8y-iot >}} Edge.